 "I had exposure to CEO level issues at a relatively young age and it made me grasp the global picture quicker"

-Faical is an enthusiastic traveler and he visited 50 countries.
-He loves Live Music and Basketball.
+Faical is an enthusiastic traveler and he visited 50+ countries.